Finite Horizon Multi-Agent Reinforcement Learning in Solving Optimal Control of State-Dependent Switched Systems: Theoretical error analysis

 where $\lambda$ is called co-state.
 In the following, we will give two examples where the optimal control inputs are respectively non-differentiable (but continuous) and discontinuous. \textbf{Example 1: non-differentiable optimal controller $u$:} The following is a simple example to show the nondifferentiability of the optimal controller for a hybrid system.
 Consider a one-dimensional switched system:

-Given the fact that the Hamiltonian is continuous at the switching interface and the optimality conditions \cite{GELACC_Mi}, we can obtain \footnote{To simplify notation, in this article, both $x_{\pm}$ and $x(\tau \pm)$ means the state at the switching interface.
-Same to other variables.}
+Given the fact that the Hamiltonian is continuous at the switching interface and the optimality conditions in \cite{GELACC_Mi}, we can obtain \footnote{To simplify notation, in this article, both $x_{\pm}$ and $x(\tau \pm)$ means the state at the switching interface.
+Same for the other variables.}